 Every client, with an existing application, comes to us with a story of things that have worked well (and not so well) with their application.

-Are their areas of their app that seem brittle?
+Are there areas of their app that seem brittle?
 Are there pieces that seem to repeatedly break, get fixed, break again, get patched, break, rinse, lather, and repeat?
 This could highlight an area of the code base that might be really complicated and/or under tested.

 What area(s) of the application do they dread having to deal with?
 What parts of the app are they complaining about – or they have an ongoing joke about dealing with?